 Students with documented disabilities may be eligible for reasonable and appropriate testing accommodations.
 Accommodations that may be available to students include, but are not limited to: extended time, alternative test formats (e.g., oral tests or essay instead of multiple choice), test settings with few distractions, readers, scribes, enlarged text, and access to word processing with spell check.
-Recommendations for testing accommodations are determined by the Affirmative Action Officer following review of the documentation of disability submitted by the student.
-As per Accommodation Procedures listed in the Accommodation Procedures section on this site, the student is responsible for delivering an "Academic Accommodation Letter" to faculty members who teach the courses in which the student is requesting accommodations.
-Accommodations that are recommended by the Affirmative Action Officer are listed on this form.
+Recommendations for testing accommodations are determined by the Disability Services Coordinator following review of the documentation of disability submitted by the student.

 Evaluating student progress in an academic setting is an essential component of the educational process for all students.
 A modified test method is often a more accurate way to measure the ability or achievement of a student with a disability.
 Modifications are meant to neither heighten nor lessen the student's chances for success or failure, but to equalize opportunities.
 The ADA provides for equality of opportunity, but does not guarantee equality of results.

-The College is required to make reasonable modifications to its policies, practices, and procedures unless doing so would fundamentally alter the nature of the service, program, or activity or pose an undue administrative or financial burden.
+Adams State University is required to make reasonable modifications to its policies, practices, and procedures unless doing so would fundamentally alter the nature of the service, program, or activity or pose an undue administrative or financial burden.
 Faculty judgment is important when determining whether a requested accommodation would fundamentally alter an essential element of a course or program.
 Students and faculty should discuss accommodations for each testing situation to determine whether recommended accommodations are reasonable and effective.
-Students and faculty are encouraged to contact the Affirmative Action Officer if consultation is needed regarding testing accommodations.